imagineLife/css-work/transitions/about.md

 **transition**
 The transition describes how a specific css property value _will change_ with a different value.

+- Transitions are good for a **single instance**, where an animation happens 1x
+- Transitions are good for **granularity**, where fine-tuned effects can happen on hand-picked properties

 ```css
 transition: color 2s;
 ```